filsch/hypertension_prediction_models_hunt_study/README.md

 We include some example data to illustrate the input data required for the different models.
 All possible variable types and levels are represented.
-See … for information on variables and how they were recorded and constructed.
+See \[main article\] for information on variables and how they were recorded and constructed.
+Note that the example data is not real data and is only included to demonstrate how the resources in this repository may be used.

 ``` r
 load("example_data.rds")